 Solaris' operations are governed by, and involve interactions with, many levels of government in numerous countries.
-Solaris is required to comply with anti-corruption and anti-bribery laws, including the Canadian Corruption of Foreign Public Officials Act, as well as similar laws in the countries in which Solaris conducts business.
+Solaris is required to comply with anti-corruption and anti-bribery laws, as well as similar laws in the countries in which Solaris conducts business.
 In recent years, there has been a general increase in both the frequency of enforcement and the severity of penalties under such laws, resulting in greater scrutiny and punishment to companies convicted of violating anti-corruption and anti-bribery laws.